-This summer we launched Continuous Deployment-as-a-Service (learn all about it here), and we’re starting this blog to keep you up to date on all of the updates and news around this solution.
+This summer we launched Continuous Deployment-as-a-Service, and we’re starting this blog to keep you up to date on all of the updates and news around this solution.
 At Armory, we want to make sure you have all of the tools you need to be successful when deploying your code.
 Armory will handle your Continuous Deployment so you can focus on what you do best – providing innovation and the best possible customer experience to your customers.

 Below, you’ll find the latest CD-as-a-Service news: our latest updates, upcoming events, and what we’re working on next.
 Haven’t tried out CD-as-a-Service yet?
 Click here to get started, it’s free!